Annual Arbor Day Tree Sale

 Tree Sale Rules

-- The Burnsville Tree Sale is for Burnsville residents only (addresses will be checked during online purchase, and ID will be checked at pick up).
+- Burnsville residents only - addresses will be checked during online purchase and you will need your ID at pick up.
 A maximum of two trees allowed per household.

 - Items sold carry no guarantee.

 - Trees are sold by pre-order only.
-No walk-ups, please.
 Limited quantities are available.
-Order early to get the varieties you want.

 - Trees cannot be picked up at a later date.
 Unclaimed trees will be planted at the City’s discretion.